codaamok/Get-CMUnusedSources/README.md

 ## Process overview

 The process begins by gathering all folders under `-SourcesLocation`.
 Once all folder are gathered, all (or selective) ConfigMgr content objects are gathered within a hierarchy, filtered by site code, using the ConfigMgr cmdlets.
-It also recursively gathers all folders under `-SourcesLocation`.

 > **Note:** It's OK if you see "Access denied" exceptions printed to console, the script will handle these and report accordingly.